metabase/metabase/docs/installation-and-operation/serialization.md

   This means that you might need a multi-stage export/import: create some of the items you need (like collections) in Metabase first, export them to get their entity IDs, then export the stuff that you want to duplicate and use those IDs in items that reference them.

-For example, to duplicate a collection that contains _only_ questions that are built directly on raw data (not on models or other saved questions), you can use a process like this:
+For example, to duplicate a collection that contains _only_ questions that are built directly on raw data (not on models or other saved questions), without changing the data source for the questions, you can use a process like this:

-1. In Metabase, create a "template" collection that contains the items you'd like to duplicate.
+1. In Metabase, create a "template" collection and add the items you'd like to duplicate.
-2. Export the template collection.
+2. In Metabase, create a new collection which will serve as the target for duplicated items.
+3. Export the template collection and the target collection (you can use [export parameters](#customize-what-gets-exported) to export only a few collections).
    The YAML files for template questions in the export will have their own Entity IDs and reference the entity ID of the template collection.
-3. In Metabase, create a new collection which will serve as the target for duplicated items.
-4. Export the new collection.
-This will let you get its entity ID.
-5. Get the entity ID of the new collection from its export.
+4. Get the entity ID of the target collection from its export.
-6. In the YAML files for questions in the template collection export:
+5. In the YAML files for questions in the template collection export:

-   - Clear `entity_id` and `serdes/meta → id` values for questions.
+   - Clear the values for the fields `entity_id` and `serdes/meta → id` for questions.
 This will ensure that the template questions don't get overwritten, and instead Metabase will create new questions.
    - Replace `collection_id` references to the template collection with the ID of the new collection

-7. Import the edited files.
+6. Import the edited files.

 This process assumes that your duplicated questions will all use the same data source.
 You can combine this with [switching the data source](#using-serialization-to-swap-the-data-source-for-questions-within-one-instance) to use a different data source for every duplicated collection.